 With all its benefits, Invisalign is one of the most innovative treatment techniques for fixing crooked teeth.
 Not only do you avoid the metal brackets and wires, but you also get straight results faster than with traditional braces and can eat whatever foods you want during treatment.
 Yes, Invisalign is widely known to correct misaligned teeth.
 However, did you know that Invisalign can be used to treat bite problems as well?
+Learn more about bite alignment with Invisalign in Parker, CO.

 Having a properly aligned bite is about much more than aesthetics.
 When your upper and lower teeth don’t line up, your teeth’s cusps can fit together in ways that are detrimental to your long-term oral health.
 A misaligned bite is inefficient for chewing, but it can also put excessive pressure on a small number of contact points, wearing down the enamel.
 Also, you may find yourself clenching or grinding your teeth, which also reduces your teeth’s strength.
 Over time, the worn teeth can crack, break, or become more vulnerable to painful infection, requiring advanced restorative dental work to fix.